Carla Haddad Mardini

 Full credit must be given.

-Prior to joining UNICEF, she was the Head of Resource Mobilization at the International Committee of the Red Cross (ICRC) headquartered in Geneva, where she was in charge of donor relations, government affairs and fundraising.
-She had previously served the ICRC in various positions, including as Chief Spokesperson and Head of the Public Communication Division.
-She also held several positions in the Middle East and Africa, serving in Kurdistan and Baghdad in Iraq, and also in the Democratic Republic of the Congo and in Ethiopia.
+Prior to joining UNICEF, Ms. Haddad Mardini had served at the International Committee of the Red Cross over a period spanning 17 years.
+Until the end of 2017, she was the Head of the Resource Mobilization Division, leading donor relations, fundraising and government affairs.
+She previously held the position of Chief Spokesperson and Head of the Public Communication Division.
+She spent the early years of her career in the field, covering protection and family links programmes in the Middle East and Africa, serving in Kurdistan and Baghdad in Iraq, in the Democratic Republic of the Congo and in Ethiopia.

-Ms. Mardini holds a Bachelor of Arts in Philosophy and Political Science from the American University of Beirut in Lebanon, a Master's Degree in Comparative Literature from Dartmouth College in the United States, as well as a second Master's Degree in International Relations focusing on international mediation and conflict resolution from the Fletcher School of Law and Diplomacy at Tufts University, in the United States.
+She holds a Bachelor of Arts in Philosophy and Political Science from the American University of Beirut, Lebanon; a Master's Degree in Comparative Literature from Dartmouth College in the United States, and a Master's Degree in International Relations with a focus on international negotiation, mediation and conflict resolution from the Fletcher School of Law and Diplomacy at Tufts University, in the United States.

-She is a Lebanese-Swiss national and is fluent in Arabic, French and English.
-She is married and has two young daughters.
+Born and raised in Lebanon, she is a Lebanese and Swiss national.
+She is fluent in Arabic, French and English.
+She is married and has two daughters.

 IMAGE RELEASE - CREDIT: ©UNICEF/UN0158119/Nesbitt.
 This photograph is available for use by bona fide news media organizations as part of reports or feature stories on UNICEF.
 Release permission is hereby granted for this purpose on the following conditions: - Image content may not be changed by digital or any other means, except cropping. - Image may not be archived in any format or distributed to a third party by any non-UNICEF entity.
 No other rights than those specified are either granted or implied.
 THANK YOU FOR YOUR INTEREST IN UNICEF.